sradeiski/magicmirror/README.md

 * (Maybe in seperate project) Create script to run a nodejs server to serve this website and start browser on RaspberryPi automatically.

 ## Log

+#### January 19th
+Winter break is over.
+Added some styling to give an idea of what things may look like.

 #### December 13th
 Simple modules 'clock', 'motivational', and 'weather' implemented and their results are displayed on a rudimentary html page.